Dr Michael Mack

 Journal papers: academic

-- Mack, Michael (Published).
-‘Testing the Compatibility of psychoanalysis and contemporary Neuroscience: Freud between Spinoza and Kant’.
-Avello 2: The Unconscious(1): 3-29.
+- Mack, M. (Published).
+‘Testing the compatibility of psychoanalysis and contemporary neuroscience Freud between Spinoza and Kant’.
+Avello publishing journal 2: The Unconscious(1): 3-29.

 - Mack, Michael (2009).
 The Holocaust and Hannah Arendt’s philosophical critique of philosophy: Eichmann in Jerusalem.
 New German Critique 36(1_106): 35-60.